Are saunas and ice baths good for wrestlers?

 It is the most traditional and accessible method.

-It involves immersing yourself in a tub of very cold water (between 4°C and 10°C) for 3 to 10 minutes.
-It's very popular among wrestlers, runners, cyclists, and high-performance athletes, as it helps reduce muscle inflammation, pain , and improve circulation after intense workouts.
+This involves immersing yourself in a bathtub of very cold water (between 4°C and 10°C) for 3 to 10 minutes.
+It is very popular among wrestlers, runners, cyclists, and high-performance athletes, as it helps reduce muscle inflammation, alleviate pain , and improve circulation after intense workouts.

 2. Whole Body Cryotherapy